erikvullings/proxy/README.md

-# Ollama proxy service,When running Ollama on my localhost, I can use it safely using curl or `web-ui`.
+# Ollama proxy service

+When running Ollama on my localhost, I can use it safely using curl or `web-ui`.
 However, when exposing the local Ollama instance to a SPA (Single Page Application), such as [Spark](https://tno.github.io/scenario-spark/), it will not work, as a HTTPS browser application is not allowed to access unsafe localhost services.

 I've tried wrapping my Ollama service using a tunneling service such as `ngrok`, but `ngrok` did not remove the CORS restrictions that the Ollama endpoint imposes, so that failed too.